NexGen Academy

 Fluid Mechanics homework is posted in Canvas

-Below: Surface Tension demonstration by Noah F. The soap film inside the string has been punctured, causing the soap film around the string to pull radially outward.
-See Fig. 13.21 in the textbook.
+Below: Surface Tension demonstration by Noah F. The soap film inside the 'donut hole' has been punctured, causing the soap film to pull the string outward.

 Picture